Skip to main content ] Facebook Twitter Member area

 • Your medication can make your skin more sensitive to UV and lead to worse sun damage outcomes

-“The [older generation] missed out on the sun smart message for some of their lives, but it is never too late, and it is really important to reduce that further damage adding up,” explains Ms Walker.
+“The [older generation] missed out on the sun smart message for some of their lives, but it is never too late, and it is really important to reduce that further damage adding up,” explained Ms Walker.

 “It might be that older people think, well, the damage has been done in the past.
-You hear of horror stories of people using oil, oiling themselves up and roasting in the sun perhaps before realising the dangers.
+You hear horror stories of people using oil, oiling themselves up and roasting in the sun perhaps before realising the dangers.

 “It is really important to mention that even if damage has been done in the past, you can prevent further damage at any age.”